Magellan Magellan

 Internships

 Paid and unpaid off-campus internships can usually be arranged in the areas of web design, research, computers, marketing, retail, and finance.
-Depending on the duration, academic credit can sometimes be granted.

 Part-time Employment